Environmental, Health and Safety (EHS)

 Our Board and senior leaders accept their ethical and legal responsibilities to provide and maintain safe, healthy and environmentally sustainable workplaces for our workers and to the extent we have control, customers, visitors, suppliers, contractors and communities.

 Our operations are subject to various EHS laws and regulations and where required we maintain EHS licenses and registrations in compliance with applicable regulatory requirements.
 The Company has processes in place to monitor for changes to regulatory requirements and ensure ongoing compliance with any new requirements.

 Primarily, our EHS policies and procedures are designed to ensure or exceed compliance with all EHS regulatory requirements and to continuously improve the health and safety of our workplaces and the environmental sustainability of our operations.

 Our EHS function continues to refine and improve our standards, processes and performance through the ongoing development and maintenance of an EHS management system.
 This system focuses on identifying and assessing hazards and effectively managing EHS risks by applying sound risk management principles.

 We monitor EHS outcomes on a regular basis and report performance data such as injury rates, utilities consumption, waste discharges and emissions.
 Operating site in Salisbury is subject to periodic inspections by the relevant authorities.

 In Australia, the Salisbury operating facility complies with all South Australian and Federal legislative requirements in regards to the environment and the Company has all required permits for operation and obtains permission from SAWater for all discharge.
 The Company reports annually to the National Pollutant Inventory (NPI) on its emissions, which are below thresholds.

-In Australia, The Company has demonstrated its commitment to packaging sustainability by becoming a member of the Australian Packaging Covenant Organisation (APCO) and reports annually with an action plan in place to reduce its environmental footprint.
+The Company has demonstrated its commitment to packaging sustainability by becoming a member of the Australian Packaging Covenant Organisation (APCO) and reports annually with an action plan in place to reduce its environmental footprint.